sogelink-research/ctod/README.md

 ToDo

+gdalbuildvrt cog_vrt.vrt cog_left.tif cog_right.tif

 ## Caching

-The CTOD service has a very basic tile caching option, tiles can be retrieved and saved by supplying a cache path when starting app.py or setting the environment variable `CTOD_TILE_CACHING_PATH`.
+The CTOD service has a very basic tile caching option, tiles can be retrieved and saved by supplying a cache path when starting app.py or setting the environment variable `CTOD_TILE_CACHE_PATH`.
 Based on this path and the requested cog, meshing method and resampling method a tile can be saved and retrieved from disk. the cog path/url will be encoded into a hex string.
 When a service is started with caching the cache can be circumvented by adding `ignoreCache=True` to the terrain request.

 ## Nodata